WHOLE setting POLICY FOR SAFEGUARDING

 - Children who regularly miss school or education or don’t take part in education

-6.5 At The Treasure Box I understand that criminal exploitation of children is a geographically widespread form of harm that is a typical feature of county lines criminal activity.
-Drug networks or gangs groom and exploit children to carry drugs and money from urban areas to suburban and rural areas, market and seaside towns.
+6.7 I understand that criminal exploitation of children is a geographically widespread form of harm that is a typical feature of county lines criminal activity.
+Drug networks or gangs groom and exploit children and young people to carry drugs and money from urban areas to suburban and rural areas, market and seaside towns.
 Key to identifying potential involvement in county lines are missing episodes, when the victim may have been trafficked for the purpose of transporting drugs.
-If a child is suspected to be at risk of, or involved in county lines, a referral to the Children’s Advice and Duty Service (CADS) will be made alongside consideration of availability of local services/third sector providers who offer support to victims of county lines exploitation.

 - Changes in the way young people sometimes unaffordable new things (e.g. clothes, jewellery, cars etc.)